April: What to Do in the Desert Garden

 man planting cactus

-Other plants can be planted in April, even though it would be less stressful for them to be planted in the fall.
+Other plants can be planted in April, even though it would be less stressful for them to have been planted earlier in the spring, to give them the most time to acclimate before it gets really hot, or in the fall.

 You can also move plants and divide perennials and clusters of aloe now as well.

-While nurseries are well-stocked with summer annuals, resist the urge until the nighttime temperatures stay above 55°F. Here in Tucson that’s usually in late April or even in May.
-Then you can plant gaillardia, marigold, pentas, moss roses, vinca, zinnia, and other heat-loving annuals.
+While nurseries are well-stocked with summer annuals, resist the urge to buy them until the nighttime temperatures stay above 55°F. Here in Tucson, that’s usually in late April or even in May.
+Then you can plant heat-loving annuals including gaillardia, annual verbenas, pentas, moss roses, zinnia, and Madagascar periwinkle (i.e., vinca).

-If you’re eager to freshen up your containers, add a few “shoulder season” plants such as dianthus, gerbera daisies, dusty miller, and African daisies.
+If you’re eager to freshen up your containers, add a few “shoulder season” plants such as dianthus, gerbera daisies, million bells, and dusty miller.
 Move containers as needed to adjust for seasonal changes in the position of the sun.

 Watering New Plants

 It’s critical that new plants get enough water.
-Here’s a good rule of thumb for watering.
+Here’s a good rule of thumb for watering new plants.

 Weeks 1 & 2Every 3 – 4 days